 The majority of patients are asymptomatic, with the mediastinal mass discovered incidentally when the thorax is imaged for another reason 7,9.
 Masses that become symptomatic can do so in a variety of ways:

 - hormone production, e.g. beta-HCG, insulin

-Mediastinal teratomas are germ cell tumours arising from ectopic pluripotent stem cells that failed to migrate from yolk endoderm to the gonad.
-By definition they should contain elements from all three embryological layers: endoderm, mesoderm and ectoderm.
-Frequently however elements from only two layers are evident 7 (see teratoma article).
+Mediastinal teratomas are germ cell tumors arising from ectopic pluripotent stem cells that failed to migrate from yolk endoderm to the gonad.
+By definition, they should contain elements from all three embryological layers: endoderm, mesoderm and ectoderm.
+Frequently, however, elements from only two layers are evident 7 (see teratoma article).

 Teratomas may either be:

 - mature: well differentiated